devceejay/devceejay/README.md

 My goal is to become a proficient developer, contribute to impactful projects, and collaborate with others to build meaningful digital experiences.

-Beyond coding, I’m dedicated to sharing knowledge, delivering value, and fostering meaningful connections driving continuous growth and learning in both tech and life.
+Beyond coding, I’m dedicated to sharing knowledge, delivering value, and fostering meaningful connections driving continuous growth and learning.

 ## Tech Stack: